Types of Gold Karat, Colour, Purity, Plating and Jewellery

 5. Is rose gold more expensive than yellow or white gold?

 Absolutely!
-Shayn offers custom design services, allowing you to choose the gold type (yellow, rose, white), karat level, gemstones, and design style, creating truly personalised pieces.
+Custom design services, allowing you to choose the gold type (yellow, rose, white), karat level, gemstones, and design style, creating truly personalised pieces.

 7. Is 916 gold 22K or 24K?